ColinEberhardt/LinqToObjectiveC/README.md

                                        distinct]
                                        aggregate:csvAccumulator];

-For a detailed discussion of the history of Linq and why I implemented this API, see the *related blog post*.
+For a detailed discussion of the history of Linq and why I implemented this API, see the [related blog post](http://www.scottlogic.co.uk/blog/colin/2013/02/linq-to-objective-c/).

 API Overview
 ==